Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadow.rst

    Buffered Shadow enabled for a Spot lamp.

 Spotlights can use either
-:doc:`Raytraced Shadows </render/blender_render/lighting/shadows/raytraced_properties>`
+:doc:`Ray-traced Shadows </render/blender_render/lighting/shadows/raytraced_properties>`
 or buffered shadows.
 Either of the two can provide various extra options.

-Raytraced shadows are generally more accurate, with extra capabilities such as transparent shadows, although they are quite slower to render.
+Ray-traced shadows are generally more accurate, with extra capabilities such as transparent shadows, although they are quite slower to render.

 Buffered shadows are more complex to set up and involve more faking,